fluxcd/flux2/docs/use-cases/gh-actions-manifest-generation.md

 This is the sixth revision of this example, (some have been omitted from the story, but they are [in Git history][examples 0.10.2-all].)
 I think it's really perfect now.
 If you're a programmer, I think, this version is perhaps much clearer.
 That's why I called it _obfuscated nightmare mode_, right?
 (I'm a programmer, I swear.)

+The `examples/configMap.yaml` file can be found [in the 0.10.2 tag][example 10.2 configmap] of `kingdonb/any_old_app`, it is vestigial and does not serve any functional purpose in this example, except for showing how to compose Jsonnet objects with parsed YAML from a file.

+You should note that kubecfg's `kubecfg.parseYaml` method always returns an array, even when the `importstr` input file only contains a single YAML document.
+Jsonnet arrays, like strings, can be easily added together with a familiar `+` operator.

+Jsonnet objects can also be added to other objects, composing their fields from smaller objects into larger ones.
+In the example above, we have added the `flux_config` object to a collection of `AnyOldApp` objects, a list comprehension from our environments.
+This is necessary and important because a Jsonnet program or library must always return a single object.

 I'm trying to learn Jsonnet as fast as I can, I hope you're still with me and if not, don't worry.
 Where did all of this programming come from?
 (And what's a list comprehension?)
 It really doesn't matter.

 The heavy lifting libraries for this example are from [anguslees/kustomize-libsonnet], which implements some basic primitives of Kustomize in Jsonnet.
 YAML parser is provided by [bitnami/kubecfg][kubecfg yaml parser], and the Jsonnet implementations of Kubernetes primitives by [bitnami-labs/kube-libsonnet].